 |The 7.62 x 39mm round has a high penetrating power|

 When fired, the AK-47 can penetrate a wide range of objects such as vehicles, walls and personal armor.
-It's excellent gas operated system and impressive rate of fire can shoot a stream of lethal 7.62 x 39mm bullets, the 7.62 x 39mm is a lethal caliber which is devastating to the human body.
+Its excellent gas-operated system and impressive rate of fire can shoot a stream of lethal 7.62 x 39mm bullets, the 7.62 x 39mm is a lethal caliber which is devastating to the human body.
 The bullet exit generates a large hole.
-The AK's rounds are more powerful and more likely to kill you than the 5.56 NATO used by the M16 rifle due to their higher kinetic energy, higher calibre, and it depend less on velocity-affected yawing and tumbling effects.
+The AK’s rounds are more powerful and more likely to kill you than the 5.56 NATO used by the M16 rifle due to their higher kinetic energy, higher caliber, and it depends less on velocity-affected yawing and tumbling effects.
 Although, the rounds also weigh more than the 5.56

 |An Ak-47 rifle recovered after being buried for many years still works.|